amandoloule/virtual-service-store/README.md

-# CRUD in Node.js with Mongoose and Bootstrap / CRUD em Node.js com Mongoose e Bootstrap

-A model of CRUD, to create, read, update and delete datas of Users, Services and Subscribers, made in Node.js, utilizing Mongoose and Bootstrap.
-In relation to JavaScript, it was made utilizing CommonJS and Promises.
-A branch will be added with redone code with async/await.
+# Virtual Service Store / Loja Virtual de Serviços

+A virtual service store for register of clients and services with authentication and chat.
+It is made using Node.js, Mongoose and Bootstrap.
+The authentication is with Passport.js and the chat is with Socket.io.
+It is validated with express-validator.

-Um modelo de CRUD, para criar, ler, atualizar e excluir dados de Usuários, Serviços e Inscritos, feito em Node.js, utilizando Mongoose e Bootstrap.
+Uma Loja Virtual de Serviços para cadastro de clientes e serviços com autenticação e chat. É feito usando Node.js, Mongoose e Bootstrap.
+A autenticação é com Passport.js e o chat é com Socket.io. É validado com express-validator.
-Em relação ao JavaScript, foi feito utilizando CommonJS e Promises.
-Um branch será adicionado com código refeito com async/await.

 ## Language and Technologies utilized / Linguagem e tecnologias utilizadas